Biblical Affirmations For Men: Power Every Man Should Embrace

 Write affirmations where you see them: Place notes on mirrors, desks, or phones as reminders.

-Share affirmations with others: Encourage friends or family by sharing meaningful affirmations.
+Share affirmations with others: Encourage friends or family by sharing meaningful affirmations and the related scriptures.

 Encouraging Men to Embrace Their Identity in Christ